How Much Is 80 Kg

 Q: How can I lose weight if I weigh 80 kg?

 A: Weight loss requires a holistic approach involving a balanced diet, regular exercise, and potentially professional guidance from a doctor or nutritionist.
-Specific dietary and exercise recommendations should be tailored to an individual's needs and health status.
+Specific dietary and exercise recommendations should be suited to an individual's needs and health status.

 Q: How can I gain weight if I weigh 80 kg?